Last updated: January 2nd, 2023

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

-Quick pick: Shower Pass Transit Pants
+The best bike commuting rain pants: Shower Pass Transit Pants

 We’ll get into plenty of details in a moment.